aamotz001/Professional-Athlete-Career-Lifetimes/README.md

 ### Background and Motivation
 Our selected topic: we will predict the average career length of National Hockey League professional athletes based upon the position they play.
 We will implement a neural network learning model to predict career longevity of NHL players based upon four positions: defenseman, left/right wing or center.
 The analysis will include data from 2004 to the present date.
 We will use aggregate career data from the National Hockey League as a basis for a neural network model which will predict career length.
 Our results will be real-world applicable and have interest across disciplines, including sports recruiters, team managers, sports fans and athletes alike

+### Neural Network Model
+* Some of the details behind our model:
+  * Which model did you choose and why?
+    * Our group will be implementing the neural network learning model in order to predict athletes career longevity from the NBA, NHL, NFL and MLB.
+    * There will be two different types of neural network models.
+The independent variable for the first model will be when the player first started in the league.
+The second model will be when the player retired from the specific year.
+The y-value for both models will be the years played.

+  * How are you training your model?
+    * We will train the neural network learning model by using 75/25 proportion of the learning/testing data.
+If the global accuracy of the neural network model is poor, we will use the 20/80 proportion of the learning/testing data.

+  * What is the model's accuracy?
+    * Our goal for this project to achieve a 60% accuracy on our neural network model.

+  * How does this model work?
+    * The neural network model is used to create a classification algorithm that determines if an input belongs in one category versus another.
+The neural network model, specifically the perceptron model, has four major components:
+      * Input values, typically labelled as x or 𝝌
+      * A weight coefficient for each input value, typically labelled as w or ⍵
+      * Bias is a constant value added to the input to influence the final decision, typically labelled as w0.
+      * A net summary function that aggregates all weighted inputs, a weighted summation.
+    * The neural network model that we will be creating will most likely not be linearly separable.